 - Promote sustainability

-In Indiana, the Division of Nutrition and Physical Activity is working to increase access to local farmers markets for diverse populations.
+In Indiana, the Division of Nutrition and Physical Activity is working to increase access to local farmers markets.
 We provide technical assistance to farmers markets that would like to accept SNAP, and we work with community organizations on outreach strategies to connect individuals to their local markets.

 If your market would like to accept SNAP, please visit the Community Food Systems page for more information and resources.